 Title Page: A title page is required as the first page of written material in every category.
 The title page must include only the title of the entry, the name(s) of the student(s), the contest division and category, and applicable word counts.
-A title page for an entry in the exhibit category must include the count of student-composed words found on the exhibit as well as the word count for the process paper.
+A title page for an entry in the paper category must include the word count for the text of the paper.